 Note: The reference method for this measure is the surface application of a nitrogen-containing fertilizer.

 a When considering the farm and landscape scale, there is the opportunity to decrease these nitrogen losses, where increased nitrogen use efficiency allows a reduction of fresh nitrogen inputs.
-Indirect N2O and NOx emissions resulting from atmospheric ammonia deposition to forest and other land are also reduced..
+Indirect N2O and NOx emissions resulting from atmospheric ammonia deposition to forest and other land are also reduced.

-Measures for grazing livestock
+4. Measures for grazing livestock